 We seek to find and develop talent in field of missing people investigation.
 We work together with the universities of South Wales and Central Lancashire, where teams take on real world challenges working side by side with specialists on unsolved missing people cases.

-Locate Centre for Missing People Investigations is a community interest company dedicated to helping families find missing people.
+Locate Centre for Missing People Investigations is a community interest company dedicated to helping families of unsolved missing person cases, find their loved ones.

-At Locate we consider unsolved cases collectively to better understand the issues, commonalities and how missing person investigations can be advanced then advocate for change
+We consider unsolved cases collectively to better understand the issues, commonalities and how missing person investigations can be advanced.

-Locate Centre for Missing People Investigations will operate from Devon and Cornwall Police, Universities of South Wales and Central Lancashire and expand from September 2020.
+Locate Centre for Missing People Investigations operate in partnership with Devon and Cornwall Police, Universities of South Wales and Central Lancashire.

 Damien Nettles disappeared from the Isle of Wight, UK on November 2, 1996 when he was 16.
 The investigation into his disappearance has been ongoing ever since, with five men arrested in 2011, although no charges have been brought.